Table of Contents

 Originals

-Another promotional line from 1950 until 1955 were the ‘Originals’, which included ‘light as a feather’ plastics, metal coated dress buttons and glass buttons.
-Some of these (e.g. the glass) were imported from West Germany.
+Another promotional line advertised from 1950 until 1955 were the ‘Originals’, which included ‘light as a feather’ plastics, metal coated-plastic dress buttons (using the process Marshall Ney bought the rights to c.1940: see news article above) and glass buttons.
+Some of these (i.e. the glass examples) were imported from West Germany.
+Some were ‘reproductions’ of French and American designs, according to their advertising.

 Western Mail (Perth), 9th February 1950 page 26 of the Women’s Supplement.